 Harvest for the Homeless

-This innovative Mosaic project is a year-round ‘plant to plate’ community service-learning program focused on two of CISV’s core educational principles: Human Rights and Sustainable Development.
-It benefits area homeless shelters with home-made garden meals throughout the coldest time of the year, when locally grown foods are in short supply.
-Project volunteers benefit in a great number of ways too, there is summer for learning and experiencing organic gardening, the fall for practicing food storage and preserving, and the interim months for getting together with friends and families to create healthy garden meals for those in need.
-Each year we provide more than 1,000 healthy meals for people experiencing food insecurity.
+This innovative CISV Maine Mosaic project was a year-round ‘plant to plate’ community service-learning program focused on two of CISV’s core educational principles: Human Rights and Sustainable Development.
+For almost 10 years, it benefited area homeless shelters with home-made garden meals throughout the coldest time of the year, when locally grown foods are in short supply.
+Project volunteers benefited in a great number of ways too, there was summer for learning and experiencing organic gardening, the fall for practicing food storage and preserving, and the interim months for getting together with friends and families to create healthy garden meals for those in need.
+Each year we provided more than 1,000 healthy meals for people experiencing food insecurity.

 CISV members strive to strengthen chapter friendships while building bridges with the larger community.
-Over the life of our project, volunteers have enjoyed working with UMaine Cooperative Extension and Master Gardeners, Orono Community Gardeners, Sustainable Agriculture students, UMaine first-year student volunteers, UMaine Upward Bound students, Orono Parks and Rec after-school students, Wassookeag Home School, Orono High Alternative Ed.
+Over the life of this project, CISVers enjoyed working with UMaine Cooperative Extension and Master Gardeners, Orono Community Gardeners, Sustainable Agriculture students, UMaine first-year student volunteers, UMaine Upward Bound students, Orono Parks and Rec after-school students, Wassookeag Home School, Orono High Alternative Ed.
 CORE students, Orono High Honors Extension students, and AFS-YES exchange program students.

 This Mosaic program traditionally has been a one week summer day camp run by our Maine Chapter.
 In 2020, we had to cancel due to Covid.
 In 2021, we held a virtual series of Passport camp programs.
-Passport camps serve children in the local area from 6-10 years of age and provides the participants a unique opportunity to experience other countries and cultures through guest speakers, food, music, games, etc. It is structured to provide a glimpse into the CISV Village program that starts at age 11 and see what a village experience is like.
+Passport camps serve children in the local area from 6-10 years of age and provide the participants a unique opportunity to experience other countries and cultures through guest speakers, food, music, games, etc. It is structured to provide a glimpse into the CISV Village program that starts at age 11 and see what a village experience is like.
 The participants learn the CISV games and philosophy while expanding their own horizons with exposure to other cultures.
-Passport to the World Camp started in 2005 and has brought on many NGOs to participate and be involved with this early childhood experience with CISV.
+Passport Camp started in 2005 and has brought on many NGOs to participate and be involved with this early childhood experience with CISV.
 CISV Maine Junior Branch youth volunteer in the camp as counselors and we have UMaine international students involved, to share the culture of their countries!